GeminiDRSoftware/astrodata/docs/manuals/usermanual/intro.rst

         $ cd astrodata # Or the directory where you cloned the repository
         $ pip install -e .

-..
-TODO: Need to link to gemini_instruments specifically.
+.. todo:: Need to link to gemini_instruments specifically.
 Would like to use
     intersphinx but it's struggling with readthedocs it seems.

     Is there an option that isn't turned on in the dragons readthedocs?